pgxcentre/genipe/docs/index.rst

 `SHAPEIT <https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html>`_ and
 `IMPUTE2 <https://mathgen.stats.ox.ac.uk/impute/impute_v2.html>`_.

-A quality metrics report is automatically generated at the end of the imputation process to easily assess the quality of the analysis.
-The report is compiled into a PDF using LaTeX.
-For information on how to compile the report, refer to :ref:`this section <genipe-tut-compile-report>` of the main :ref:`pipeline tutorial <genipe-tut-page>`.
+A report is automatically generated at the end of the imputation process to easily assess important quality metrics.
+This report can be rendered to PDF using LaTeX.
+For information on rendering, refer to :ref:`this section
+<genipe-tut-compile-report>` of the main :ref:`pipeline tutorial
+<genipe-tut-page>`.

-Finally, it also provides a useful standalone tool to perform statistical analysis on imputed (dosage) data (such as linear, logistic, repeated measurements, survival analysis, or `SKAT <http://www.hsph.harvard.edu/skat/>`_ analysis of rare variants).
-For more information about execution time, see the :ref:`stats-exec-time` page.
+Finally, it also provides a useful standalone tool to perform statistical analysis on imputed (dosage) data (such as linear, logistic, repeated measurements, survival analysis, or `SKAT
+<http://www.hsph.harvard.edu/skat/>`_).
+For more information about execution
+time, see the :ref:`stats-exec-time` page.

 .. toctree::
    :maxdepth: 2